YG Entertainment: YGMM

 YGMM was established in May 2021 as a form of collaboration with GMM Grammy, Thailand's largest entertainment company with a capital of 200 billion baht (US$5 billion), the company will focus on entertainment and consulting businesses for concerts, theater and acting.
 GMM Grammy is one of the longest-serving mainstream entertainment companies in Thailand having a number of music labels along with TV and film productions.
 GMM Grammy is set to hold a 51% stake in the company, while the other 49% belongs to YG Entertainment.

+YG"MM is a fully integrated artist development company with the goal of making Thailand one of the most comprehensive development bases for artists.
+From the audition, training, creation, and promotion to becoming a world-class professional artist, as well as organizing concerts, stage plays, and various performances in the future.

+On September 27, 2021, YG"MM opened the audition for idol artists for the first time.
+In 2022, the company has unveiled their first big project, YG"MM Boy Audition 2022.

 Other partnerships

 United Asia Management

 In April 2011, United Asia Management was formed as a joint talent management agency between YG, SM, JYP, KeyEast, AMENT, and Star J Entertainment.

 Live Nation

 YG first collaborated with Californian concert promotion company Live Nation to produce BigBang's Alive Galaxy Tour (2012).
 Live Nation subsequently directed 2NE1's New Evolution World Tour (2012) and G-Dragon's One of a Kind World Tour (2013).
 General Manager of Live Nation Asia, Mats Brandt, said in an interview that the company considered BigBang to have the most potential to become a "global artist".